-That is why you should hire a CITY contractor who can handle both.
+That is why you should hire a Indianapolis contractor who can handle both.

 Trained appliance repair technicians can charge around $50 to $65 an hour for repairs, and independent contractors might charge around $75 and $120 per hour.
 This might seem too expensive, but it is preferable to pay a more expensive price for excellent work.
 If a “professional” charges less than $25 per hour, you should be skeptical.

-Be sure the appliance repairman is in possession of a permit from CITY for any kind of electrical service.
+Be sure the appliance repairman is in possession of a permit from Indianapolis for any kind of electrical service.
 Some low-quality repairmen will try to convince you that they don’t require a permit, but do not listen.
-Always confirm with CITY officials.
+Always confirm with city officials.

 The average prices for brand new kitchen appliances range somewhere between $350 and $7,500.
-The broad range is dependent on the kind of appliance, such as a expensive refrigerator to a standard dishwasher.
+The broad range is dependent on the kind of appliance, such as an expensive refrigerator to a standard dishwasher.

 Troubleshooting or upgrading an electrical kitchen appliance is possibly the most detailed repair jobs one can require in a home.